duckfuss/duckfuss.github.io/CallumIsWrong.md

 <details>
 <summary>Opinion 2: <h2> 2.
 White ppl aren't very racist 🥴 </h2></summary>

 >“Whites *by far* have the least in group out group bias”

+hmmm i wonder why

 </details>

 ## 3. BLM bad bc riots or smthn
 > "The fact is, race relations were really pretty good before Obama started going on about system racism and we had blm and stuff"

+Racism is a cancer, _please_ tell me you're not chainsmoking this fascist crap

 ## 4. Black ppl genetically dumber
 >I think a similar reason to you in that I think the arguments for a social explanation have little substance logically speaking (racism = lower IQ, why?
 Seems mainly to be an emotional response) and whilst the data is far from conclusive, when looking at the fact that richer black people have similar iq to poorer whites and that the racial iq gap has not significantly changed, I don't see reasons to believe it's societal